Interracial Twin Cities couple undertake their own private reckoning with race in America

 Nor did it bother him to learn that Suzanne had to overcome her own reservations about being with a white man.

-“I just thought it was something that was going to take a while for us to work through, and I think we did,” said William.
+“I just thought it was something that was going to take a while for us to work through, and I think we did,” William said.
 “It probably took a couple years at least.
 And we’re probably still going through that.”

 It bothered him, too, that Suzanne sometimes wanted to go without him to events that were only for people of color — places where Black people could be themselves and not have to “code switch,” or translate and filter their words for white people.